-Gross Margin
+Gross Margin (Restated)

-Percentage

-H1 FY 08 H1 FY 07 Increase/(Decrease)
+H1 FY 08 (Restated) H1 FY 07 (Restated) Percentage Increase/(Decrease)

-(In millions, except percentage ges)
+(In millions, e xcept percentages)

 Revenue \$ 353.4 \$ 194.8 81.4%

-Cost of product sales and services \$(255.0) \$(129.2) 97.4%
+Cost of product sales and services \$ (257.4) \$ (129.8) 98.3%

-Gross margin \$ 98.4 \$ 65.6 50.0%
+Gross margin \$ 96.0 \$ 65.0 47.7%

-% of revenue 27.8% 33.7%
+% of revenue 27.2% 33.4%

-Gross margin for the first two quarters of fiscal 2008 was \$98.4 million, or 27.8 percent of revenue, compared to \$65.6 million, or 33.7 percent of revenue in the first two quarters of fiscal 2007.
+Gross margin for the first two quarters of fiscal 2008 was \$96.0 million, or 27.2% of revenue, compared to \$65.0 million, or 33.4% of revenue in the first two quarters of fiscal 2007.
 Our first two quarters fiscal 2008 gross margin was reduced by \$3.7 million in markdowns of inventory, \$3.5 million of amortization on developed technology and \$0.4 million of amortization of the fair value of adjustments for fixed assets acquired from Stratex and \$1.5 million of merger integration costs.
 In the first two quarters of fiscal 2007, we did not incur costs for these items in our gross margin.
 The increase in gross margin during the first two quarters of fiscal 2008 resulted from sales of former Stratex products and services primarily in our International Microwave segment and gross margin generated by the increase in revenue from our Network Operations segment.

 Our gross margin percentage in the first two quarters of fiscal 2008 was comparatively lower than the gross margin percentage in the first two quarters of fiscal 2007 because of the expenses described above and because our International Microwave segment revenue included a significant amount of the lower-margin, low-capacity version of Eclipse microwave radio sales in the first two quarters of fiscal 2008.
 In addition, we experienced a shift in sales from the Africa and Europe, Middle East and Russia regions to the Latin America and Asia Pacific regions, where prices for our products and services are generally lower.
 Finally, we absorbed an increase in freight and service costs during the first two quarters of fiscal 2008.
-We anticipate product mix and increased freight and service costs will continue to impact International Microwave segment gross margins to a similar extent for the remainder of fiscal year 2008.